Who does your menu speak to?

 Drink preferences:

-Have you tried: Pure Leaf® Premium Iced Teas?
+Have you tried: Pure Leaf® Premium Iced Teas or Brisk Lemonade?

 There’s a good chance you’ve noticed the preferences of some of these generational groups based on who you serve (and how you serve them) every day.
 Taking your own observations and pairing with these insights can help you tailor your menu and overall operation to make your connection with customers even stronger.
 Meet us back here in a few months to learn more and strengthen traffic.
 Until then, if you have questions about ways you can build up your beverage and appeal to key customers, we’re happy to help.
 Just contact us.